planetlevel/jot/README.md

 # Java Observability Toolkit (JOT)

 The Java Observability Toolkit (JOT) is a platform for making any Java application observable without writing any code or even recompiling.
-JOT consists of...
+The platform consists of...

 - a library that you can add to your applications
 - a set of JOTs that you can enable to make different aspects of your application observable.